Imani-Maua/Shiftly/README.md

-# Shiftly
+# SlotMeIn

-Shiftly is a shift scheduling MVP designed to allocate employees (called **talents**) to shifts efficiently while respecting their availability and constraints.
+SlotMeIn is a shift scheduling MVP designed to allocate employees (called **talents**) to shifts efficiently while respecting their availability and constraints.

 The system separates responsibilities clearly, applies abstraction for flexibility, and uses adapters for transforming data between the database and the scheduler.

-> ⚠️ **Note:** This iteration of Shiftly is an MVP therefore not yet in production.
+> ⚠️ **Note:** This iteration of SlotMeIn is an MVP therefore not yet in production.
 ---

 ## ✨ Current Features